MosheBrim/Puzzl-15-Game/README.md

 - The game starts with a default image (horse.png) divided into 16 tiles.
 - Use the provided image buttons on the left to change the puzzle image.
 - Rearrange the tiles to complete the image.
-- Click the "משחק חדש" (New Game) button to restart the game.
+- Click the "New Game" button to restart the game.

 ## Features